 Illustrators, how do your stories grow?

 Illustrators, writers, quite inspired, how do your stories grow? was the theme for the 2012 regional conference of the Houston Society of Children’s Book Writers and Illustrators (SCBWI) back in March.
-The weekend featured a most inspired and prolific storyteller-artist Dan Yaccarino along with editors, agents and one art director, Susan Sherman of Charlesbridge Publishing.
+The weekend featured a most inspired and prolific storyteller-artist Dan Yaccarino along with editors, agents, and one art director, Susan Sherman of Charlesbridge Publishing.

-Jennifer Rofe, literary agent with the Andrea Brown Literary Agency discussed The “So What?”
+Jennifer Rofe, a literary agent with the Andrea Brown Literary Agency discussed The “So What?”
 Factor.
 Susan Sherman showed Pictures That Make the Words Work and Dial Books for Young Readers editor Heather Alexander walked the crowd through a document used by the department heads at Penguin’s Young Readers Group to evaluate if a dummy/manuscript is a go or no go in The Hard Sell: How Publishers Sell Your Manuscript In-house and Out.
 This all before lunch.

-Editors Jenne Abramowitz of Scholastic, Connie Hsu of Little, Brown Books for Young Readers kept us awake all afternoon in their talks on writing and and book concepts.
+Editors Jenne Abramowitz of Scholastic, Connie Hsu of Little, Brown Books for Young Readers kept us awake all afternoon in their talks on writing and book concepts.
 Kathleen Ortiz discussed author web sites.